 - After filling in the depressions, level the soil to about one-fourth-inch below the top.
 Firm the soil evenly.

-- Sow the seed by making a one-fourth to one-half-inch hole using a dibble tool or pencil with a tape mark to keep the depth consistent.
-Sow two to three seeds in each tray cell or peat pot.
+- Sow two to three seeds in each tray cell or peat pot.
+Make a one-fourth to one-half-inch hole using a dibble tool or pencil with a tape mark to keep the depth consistent.

 - Cover the seeds lightly with sand, screened soil or vermiculite.

 - Gently water the transplant trays using a fine screened watering tool to prevent washing the seeds out of the soil.

 - Cover the transplant tray or peat pots with clear plastic and keep in a warm room until germination.

 |Sweet potatoes (roots)||X|

 - As soon as the seedlings appear, remove the plastic cover and keep the seedlings in full sunlight or directly under fluorescent lights.